jirevwe/jirevwe.github.io/source/_posts/circuit-breaker.md

 - It tracks the success/failure of past calls
 - It decides whether the current call should go through.

 The state of the circuit breaker is local to each process, so if you have ten processes, each must come to this realization independently (this is by design).
-The libraries below evaluate and manage circuit breakers this way.
+The libraries below evaluate and manage circuit breakers this way:
 * [streadway/breaker](https://github.com/streadway/handy/blob/master/breaker/breaker.go)
 * [sony/gobreaker](https://github.com/sony/gobreaker)
 * [afex/hystrix-go](https://github.com/afex/hystrix-go)

 You can read more about circuit breakers [here](https://learn.microsoft.com/en-us/previous-versions/msp-n-p/dn589784(v=pandp.10)?redirectedfrom=MSDN) and [here](https://docs.aws.amazon.com/prescriptive-guidance/latest/cloud-design-patterns/circuit-breaker.html).

 ## Synchronous vs. Asynchronous circuit breakers